 The structures under which the Company sells its Contracts generally require that the Company establish and maintain certain credit enhancements on a pool-specific basis for the benefit of Investors in the asset-backed securities.
-Generally, the Company makes an initial cash deposit to an account (a "Spread Account") which is controlled by a trustee and which is pledged to support the asset-backed securities backed by the related Contracts.
-During the term of each securitization, cash flows in excess of those necessary to pay investor principal and interest and the expenses of the trust are deposited in the Spread Account related to that trust until such time as the Spread Account balance reaches a predetermined percentage of the outstanding related Contracts.
+Generally, the Company makes an initial cash deposit to an account (a "Spread Account") which is controlled by a trustee and which is pledged to support the asset-backed securitization, cash flows in excess of those necessary to pay investor principal and interest and the expenses of the trust are deposited in the Spread Account related to that trust until such time as the Spread Account balance reaches a predetermined percentage of the outstanding related Contracts.
 To the extent cash in excess of the predetermined level is generated, such cash is either transferred to cover deficiencies, if any, in Spread Accounts for other pools, or is released to the Company.
 To date, transfers between Spread Accounts to cover deficiencies have been insignificant.
 As of December 31, 1996, Spread Account balances related to the Company's September 1996 and December 1996 securitizations had not yet attained their required levels.
 For those two pools, the aggregate amount necessary to meet the required Spread Account level was approximately \$8.8 million.
-The Spread Accounts related to all of the Company's other securitizations were at their required levels and, for the year ended December 31, 1996, the Spread Accounts collectively received initial deposits of $$12.3 \ \text{million}, \ \text{received deposits from excess servicing of } $18.8 \ \text{million}, \ \text{and}$ released excess cash to the Company of \$17.9 million.
+The Spread Accounts related to all of the Company's other securitizations were at their required levels and, for the year ended December 31, 1996, the Spread Accounts collectively received initial deposits of \$12.3 million, received deposits from excess servicing of \$18.8 million, and released excess cash to the Company of \$17.9 million.
 In each securitization transaction since June 1995, the Company has issued a subordinated class of securities (a "B Piece") representing 5.0% of the principal balance of the Contracts in each securitization pool.
-Cash flows payable on the B Piece are subordinate to those payable on the senior class of asset-backed securities, which represent 95% of the principal balance of the securitization pool.
+Cash flows payable on the B Piece are subordinate to those pavable on the senior class of asset-backed securities. which represent 95% of the principal balance of the securitization pool.
 The aggregate of the cash held in the Spread Accounts and the one retained B Piece (issued in the June 1995 securitization and not designed for sale) are recorded by the Company on its balance sheet as investments in credit enhancements, which equaled approximately 9.0% of the servicing portfolio subject to recourse at December 31, 1996.
 Structures for future securitization transactions may require higher or lower levels of credit enhancement than past structures.